Unified discontinuous Galerkin scheme for a large class of elliptic equations: DG discretization of the flux formulation

-using the element boundary's $(d-1)$-dimensional proper volume $\dif{\Sigma}=\sqrt{\surf{g}}\dif{^{d-1}x}=\sqrt{\surf{g}}\surf{\jac}\dif{^{d-1}\xi}$, where $\surf{g}$ is the surface metric determinant induced by the metric~$g_{ij}$ and $\surf{\jac}$ is the surface Jacobian.
+using the element boundary's $(d-1)$-dimensional proper volume $\dd{\Sigma}=\sqrt{\surf{g}}\dd{^{d-1}x}=\sqrt{\surf{g}}\,\surf{\jac}\dd{^{d-1}\xi}$, where $\surf{g}$ is the surface metric determinant induced by the metric~$g_{ij}$ and $\surf{\jac}$ is the surface Jacobian.

-The crucial step that couples grid points across element boundaries follows from the field $n_i\dgF^i$ being double-valued on any section of the boundary that an element shares with a neighbor.
-We have alluded to this fact before and noted in \cref{sec:domain} that both broken polynomial spaces of neighboring elements have support on the shared boundary.
-In other words, any field on the computational grid has a Lagrange interpolation from either element to the shared boundary.
-Therefore, we must make a choice how to combine the two values from either side of a shared element boundary.
+The crucial step that couples grid points across element boundaries follows from the field $n_i\dgF^i$ being double valued on any section of the boundary that an element shares with a neighbor, with one value arising from either side.
+We must make a choice how to combine the two values from either side of a shared element boundary.
 This choice is often referred to as a \emph{numerical flux}.
 For now we will denote the function that combines values from both sides of a boundary as $(n_i\dgF^i)^*$ and refer to \cref{sec:numflux} for details on our particular choice of numerical flux.
 Substituting the numerical flux in \cref{eq:weakdiv_raw} yields the \emph{weak} form of the equations,

 The numerical flux in \cref{eq:weakdiv} introduces a coupling between neighboring elements that allows us to obtain numerical solutions spanning the full computational domain.
 Another integration by parts of \cref{eq:weakdiv} yields the \emph{strong} form of the equations,